7 Tips to Secure Your Conference Calls

 “Even the bravest cyber defense will experience defeat when weaknesses are neglected”

-When employees know the consequences of overlooked careless actions like sharing conference call links, passcodes, toll-free numbers, or toll numbers indiscriminately and how it can pose a tremendous threat to the company, they will develop a stronger sense of security.
+When employees know the consequences of overlooked careless actions like sharing conference call links, passcodes, or toll numbers indiscriminately and how it can pose a tremendous threat to the company, they will develop a stronger sense of security, especially when sensitive tools like a customer data platform are integrated into communication systems.

 3. Always keep meeting ID in mind